gaurishg/cses-solved-filter-by-date/README.md

-This repository contains a userscript (plain JavaScript, no external deps, no GM_* grants) for Tampermonkey (https://www.tampermonkey.net/) that enhances the CSES Problemset List page (https://cses.fi/problemset/list/).
+This repository contains a userscript (plain JavaScript, no external deps, no GM_* grants) for Tampermonkey (https://www.tampermonkey.net/) that enhances the CSES Problemset pages (list + individual task pages) (https://cses.fi/problemset/...).

 Core purpose:
 Provide a date-based view of progress: hide solved check marks for problems whose last submission is before a chosen cutoff date so you can focus on (re)solving more recent material.